A WORLD OF HURT

 The ache in his left side was spreading across his abdomen.
 He tried to shift away from it.

 "I know you're hurting, but try to lie still," Adam told him.

-His eyes fell on his brothers' faces as they worked, and he was struck at how tight and drawn their expressions were, as if all their hurrying was barely keeping the devil himself off their heels.
+His eyes fell on his brothers' faces as they worked, and he was struck at how tight and drawn their expressions still were, as if all their hurrying was barely keeping the devil himself off their heels.

+He frowned.
 "Adam," he said, and when his brother's face jerked up toward him, the haunted expression in his eyes caught Joe by surprise.
 The alarm of it caused his head to clear like nothing else had.
 He'd never seen Adam look like that, like he'd stared into the face of doom and had resigned himself to being swallowed by it.
 His eyes held Joe's, and within their whiskey-colored depths was such a world of sorrow and guilt and regret that Joe feared for his brother as much as he suddenly feared for himself.